-If you were to randomly choose and listen to a pair of headphones, it’s almost guaranteed those headphones will have moving-coil dynamic drivers.
+If you were to choose and listen to a pair of headphones randomly, it's almost guaranteed those headphones will have moving-coil dynamic drivers.
 The moving-coil dynamic headphone is by far the most common headphone type in existence.

 What is a moving-coil dynamic headphone?
 A moving-coil dynamic headphone is defined by its moving-coil driver.
 It acts as a transducer, converting audio signals (electrical energy) into sound waves (mechanical wave energy) with electromagnetism.
 These HPs produce sound via conductive coils that move diaphragms in reaction to audio signals.

 In this complete illustrated guide, we'll discuss moving-coil dynamic headphones, their drivers and working principles, their pros and cons, and a few examples of these commonplace headphones.

 Before we get started, let's go over the definition of the headphone driver.

 Of all the elements that go into headphone design, the driver is the most important.

 Headphone drivers are the transducer elements that allow the headphones to convert incoming audio signals into sound waves for the listener to hear.
 Without headphone drivers, a pair of headphones would not be able to perform.

 Analog audio signals, which are used to drive headphone drivers, are electrical signals with alternating currents.

 To learn more about why the audio must be analog, check out my article Are Headphones Analog Or Digital Audio Devices?

 Headphones are designed to pass these AC signals through their drivers by electrically connecting the drivers to the intended audio source.
 This connection is made via the headphone jacks in an assortment of different audio sources, including smartphones, computers, mp3 players, mixing consoles, headphone amplifiers, audio interfaces, and many more.